Inflation Scare: Producer Price Index Surges Much Higher Than Expected

 Excluding the volatile food and energy categories, producer prices moved up 0.7 percent, well above expectations for a 0.2 percent gain.
 On an annual basis, prices ex-food and energy were up 3.1 percent.
 Economists had forecast a 2.3 percent gain.

 Excluding food, energy, and trade services, the PPI moved up 0.6 percent, higher than the 0.2 percent expected.
-An annual basis, these prices were up 3.1 percent compared with 2.5 percent expected.
+On an annual basis, these prices were up 3.1 percent compared with 2.5 percent expected.

 .